How Cannabidiol Oil Helps Parkinson’s Disease Sufferers

 Why Not Parkinson’s Disease Medication?

 You may be asking yourself, “Why cannabis?
-Why not other medication for Parkinson’s disease?”
+Why not other medicines for Parkinson’s disease?”

 This is a valid question.
 It’s fair to ask why we shouldn’t take advantage of the options modern medicine gives to us when we can.
 However, though modern medicine has given us a lot, it is not a perfect solution to all of life’s problems.